Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/template/cover.typ

   ///
   /// -> str | content
   title: "",
+  /// The subtitle of the document.
+  ///
+  /// -> str | content | none
+  subtitle: none,
   /// The names of the authors.
   ///
   /// -> str | array